 - " PEP is generally not well tolerated.
-Adverse effects occur in about half of cases and therapy is discontinued in about a third. - " Nevirapine must never be used for PEP as there is a high risk of severe hepatitis, when given to people without HIV infection. - " TDF is contra-indicated in renal disease or with concomitant use of nephrotoxic medicines, e.g. aminoglycosides (check baseline creatinine clearance).
+Adverse effects occur in about half of cases and therapy is discontinued in about a third. - " TDF is contra-indicated in renal disease or with concomitant use of nephrotoxic medicines, e.g. aminoglycosides (check baseline creatinine clearance).
 Where TDF is contraindicated, switch to AZT.
-If AZT is not tolerated, consult or refer for further management. - " Give ATV/r as first choice as LPV/r frequently causes gastrointestinal side effects.
+If AZT is not tolerated, consult or refer for further management.

+" Give ATV/r as first choice as LPV/r frequently causes gastrointestinal side effects.
 ATV/r may commonly cause jaundice (i.e. unconjugated hyperbilirubinaemia without hepatitis) which is harmless.